Saff-Elli-Khan/epic-application/README.md

 # Make sure you have the Epic CLI installed on your machine before you run the app or Install the CLI with the following command.
 npm i -g @oridune/epic

+# Or you can also update the CLI if it is already installed on your machine.
+epic update

 # For development server
 epic build && npm run dev